dev-afolabi/SportsSln/README.md

 ## Project setup
 User interface was created using Razor view while the product cart was implemented with Razor pages and the Admin interface was implemented using Blazor serverside.

+use /Admin to test the admin endpoint
+username: Admin
+password: Secret123$